 It doesn’t matter how sophisticated your marketing department is—there might still be some confusion about what brand guidelines are, the value they offer, and the role they play in defining, maintaining, and creating a brand identity.

 The issue is largely one of semantics.
-Brand guidelines, brand standards, brand, style guides, brand books, brand identity guides—these can either be treated synonymously or as wholly separate resources, depending on which “branding expert” you’re speaking with, reading, or listening to at that moment.
+Brand guidelines, brand standards, brand, branding guidelines, style guides, brand books, brand identity guides—these can either be treated synonymously or as wholly separate resources, depending on which “branding expert” you’re speaking with, reading, or listening to at that moment.

 Regardless of what you call them, brand guidelines are a tool designed to give your brand consistency and flexibility.
 Yes, they are often used by designers to make certain they’re using the right fonts, color palette, and versions of your logo.
 But effective guidelines should be much more than that—the most discernible organizations use brand guidelines as a resource that everyone in the company can use to understand how to represent their brand.

 From your sales, marketing, and customer service teams, who are out there communicating with prospects every day, to the finance director who’s at a networking event and gets asked what their company does, everyone should have more than a cursory understanding of what genuinely makes your organization unique.

 Brand guidelines take many forms, so rather than telling you exactly what you need to include in your brand guidelines, I’ll share what we include in our own, not because ours are authoritatively the best around, but because we do this for a living and they will at least get you thinking (plus I do actually think they’re pretty good).
 These are the fruit of a rebrand that we went through last autumn, also, so they’re practically brand new work.